blackhat-93/HiCu-Reproduce/README.md

 2. Clone this repo into the `HiCu-Reproduce` folder from step 1
 3. Copy your locally preprocessed data into the subfolder `/HiCu-Reproduce/data`
 4. Run the file `Colab_Notebook.ipynb`
+(Most models can be trained on the lowest-tier GPU.
+An exception is the RAC models, which may need multiple high-end GPUs)

 Acknowledgement
 -----